MissingMaps/partners/app/_partner/blackrock_2019.md

     desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
 A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
   - id: 8341
     desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
 A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
+  - id: 8342
+    desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
+A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
+  - id: 8343
+    desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
+A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
+  - id: 8345
+    desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
+A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
+  - id: 8346
+    desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
+A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
+  - id: 8347
+    desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
+A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."
+  - id: 8387
+    desc: "In the Ouaka province in the Central African Republic, MSF teams provide consultations in hospitals and health centres, and support a network of community health workers.
+A better map of the region will help the teams to understand the exact situation in the area and will allow them to make rough population estimations."

 ---